supertypo/test-workflows/README.md

 ### Tn11 (10bps) note
 The indexer is able to keep up with the 10bps testnet (TN11) under full load (2000+tps) as long as Postgres is running on a sufficiently high-end NVMe.
 You can consider disabling optional tables and fields to bring the requirements down if running on lesser hardware.

+### Historical data
+The indexer will begin collecting data from the point in time when it's started.
+If you have an archival node, you can specify the start-block using the --ignore_checkpoint argument and specify an older start block.
+Please make contact with us on the [Kaspa Discord](https://kaspa.org) if you need a pg_dump-file of historical records.

 # License
 ISC.
 See LICENSE.